nic-barbara/Lipschitz-RL-MJX/README.md

     pip install -r requirements.txt
     pip install -e .

-The third line installs the local package `lbnn` itself.
+The third line installs the local package `liprl` itself.
 The `requirements.txt` file was generated with [`pipreqs`](https://github.com/bndr/pipreqs). **Most importantly,** you will need to set up JAX to find and use your NVIDIA GPU with the following.

     pip install -U "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html